 With a high risk of recurrence, Michelle wanted to do everything she could to stop her esophageal cancer from coming back and enrolled in an immunotherapy clinical trial.

-Originally diagnosed in July 2016, her treatment plan progressed very quickly, including chemotherapy, radiation therapy, and surgery.
-Michelle’s family and coworkers helped support her throughout treatment.
+Originally diagnosed in July 2016, Michelle’s treatment plan progressed very quickly, including chemotherapy, radiation therapy, and surgery.
+Her family and coworkers helped support her throughout treatment.
 Declared cancer-free by the end of December 2016, she considered her next steps to stay cancer-free.
-In February 2017, Michelle met with Dr. Deirdre Cohen at NYU Langone Health, who recommended Michelle enroll in a clinical trial of nivolumab (Opdivo®).
+In February 2017, she met with Dr. Deirdre Cohen at at NYU Langone’s Perlmutter Cancer Center, who recommended Michelle enroll in a clinical trial of nivolumab (Opdivo®).
 Over a year later, Michelle remains cancer-free and can plan new adventures with her husband and daughter.

 Immunotherapy patient stories are part of the Cancer Research Institute's Answer to Cancer Patient Education Program.
 We're proud to premiere these five videos during our Seventh Annual Cancer Immunotherapy Month.